By Zaheer E. Clarke

 Fittingly, Lloyd was the first West Indian to play a century (100) of Test matches.
 He ended his career for West Indies playing 110 matches, scoring 19 centuries and 39 half-centuries at an average of 46.67.

 Unsurprisingly, the best of Lloyd came as captain of West Indies.
-In his first series and match as captain, with West Indies “in some trouble” at 75 runs for three wickets against the Indians in Bangalore, Lloyd scored 163 runs in an innings Wisden described as “an innings of spectacular belligerence”.
-As Wisden said, it “suddenly and completely reversed” West Indies’ precarious position.
+In his first series and match as captain, with West Indies “in some trouble” at 75 runs for three wickets against the Indians in Bangalore, Lloyd scored 163 runs in an innings the Wisden Almanack described as “an innings of spectacular belligerence”.
+According to the Wisden, the innings “suddenly and completely reversed” West Indies’ precarious position.
 West Indies won that match by a decisive 267 runs to take a 1-0 series lead.
 In the final match of the series, with the series now tied 2-2, Lloyd scored a career-best 242 not out to help West Indies win the match by 207 runs and clinch the series 3-2.

 He captained West Indies in 74 of his 110 career matches, scoring 14 centuries and 27 half-centuries at an average of 51.30.
 In fact, of the 19 West Indian players who have captained 10 or more games, Lloyd is one of only three batsmen to average above 50 with the bat as captain.
-The other two being Sir Gary Sobers and His Excellency Brian Lara.
+The other two notable captains are Sir Gary Sobers and His Excellency Brian Lara.

-Lloyd’s match saving exploits extended to One Day Internationals as well, where in the 1975 World Cup final, with West Indies sputtering at 50 runs for 3 wickets, Lloyd scored his sole ODI century to hand West Indies the trophy.
+Lloyd’s match-saving exploits extended to One Day Internationals as well.
+In the 1975 World Cup final, with West Indies sputtering at 50 runs for 3 wickets, Lloyd scored his sole ODI century to hand West Indies the trophy.
 According to Wisden, Lloyd brought up his “wonderful” century off just 82 balls.
 Lloyd upon arrival at the crease exhibited to everyone that he was “the master of the situation” against Australia’s best bowlers, including Dennis Lillie.
 Nicknamed ‘Supercat’, Lloyd mauled the Australians, playing several shots with “majestic style” and “disdainful ease”.

 When Dalrymple published his book with Lloyd’s foreword in 1983, Lloyd had just captained the West Indies for the 50th time, a feat only Viv Richards has matched since.